On Her Majesty's Secret Service (film): Casting

 For Tracy Draco, the producers wanted an established actress opposite neophyte Lazenby.
 Brigitte Bardot was invited, but after she signed to appear in Shalako opposite Sean Connery, the deal fell through, and Diana Rigg—who had already been the popular heroine Emma Peel in The Avengers—was cast instead.
 Rigg said one of the reasons for accepting the role was that she always wanted to be in an epic film.
 Hunt and Maibaum admired Donald Pleasence's performance as Blofeld in You Only Live Twice but wanted to recast the character.
-Maibaum originally wrote the role of Blofeld with Max von Sydow in mind; coincidentally, von Sydow would later play Blofeld in the non-Eon Bond film Never Say Never Again.
+Maibaum originally wrote the role of Blofeld with Max von Sydow in mind; coincidentally, von Sydow later played Blofeld in the non-Eon Bond film Never Say Never Again.
 Telly Savalas was ultimately cast following a suggestion from Broccoli.
 Hunt's neighbour George Baker was offered the part of Sir Hilary Bray.
 Baker's voice was also used when Lazenby was impersonating Bray, as Hunt considered Lazenby's imitation not convincing enough.
 Gabriele Ferzetti was cast as Draco after the producers saw him in We Still Kill the Old Way, but Ferzetti's heavy Italian accent also led to his voice being redubbed by English actor David de Keyser for the final cut.